MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.4.0/context-persistence.md

 session.
 Beginning with Azure PowerShell v4.4.0, you can enable the automatic saving and reuse of Azure Contexts whenever you open a new PowerShell session.

-## Automatically saving the context for the next login
+## Automatically saving the context for the next sign in

 As of version 6.3.0, Azure PowerShell retains your context information automatically between sessions.
 To set PowerShell to forget your context and credentials, use `Disable-AzureRmContextAutoSave`.
-You will need to log in to Azure every time you open a PowerShell session.
+You will need to sign in to Azure every time you open a PowerShell session.

 To allow Azure PowerShell to remember your context after the PowerShell session is closed, use `Enable-AzureRmContextAutosave`.
 Context and credential information are automatically saved in